fbpx

 When you’re done, run your smudge stick under water or stomp it out in some sand and make sure it is no longer lit.
 Once the stick is out, you can store it and reuse it for another time.

-This is a beautiful practice to incorporate at the new year as we get ready to enter a new calendar year.
+This is a beautiful practice to incorporate in the new year as we get ready to enter a new calendar year.